-- ► Coordinate with partner agencies to establish transit supportive corridors and a higher density and level of pedestrian-oriented development standards within generally 1⁄4 mile of existing and planned transit stops. - Strengthen coordination with other agencies and community partners to continually improve the safety, accessibility, and efficiency of transit service. - ▶ Ensure regional transit services are coordinated with local and other inter-city transit service providers, including measures such as regular meetings, collaborating with Commute Options (regarding ridesharing for major employers), co-submitting grant applications, and consideration of joint operations/funding of cross-jurisdictional services. - Establish a structure for ongoing coordination between public transportation providers and health and human service providers.
+- Coordinate with partner agencies to establish transit supportive corridors and a higher density and level of pedestrian-oriented development standards within generally 1⁄4 mile of existing and planned transit stops. - Strengthen coordination with other agencies and community partners to continually improve the safety, accessibility, and efficiency of transit service. - Ensure regional transit services are coordinated with local and other inter-city transit service providers, including measures such as regular meetings, collaborating with Commute Options (regarding ridesharing for major employers), co-submitting grant applications, and consideration of joint operations/funding of cross-jurisdictional services. - Establish a structure for ongoing coordination between public transportation providers and health and human service providers.

-Goal 2 Provide robust public transit choices for users throughout Central Oregon both within and between communities
+Goal 2 Provide convenient and attractive public transit choices for users throughout Central Oregon both within and between communities

-- ▶ Based on analysis and community input, expand or provide fixed route and flex route services in larger communities such as Redmond and Bend as needed. - ▶ Based on analysis and community input, improve services in smaller communities and rural areas with measures such as expanding CET Community Connector services (frequency, times, and stops), increasing service areas, continuing and potentially expanding demand-response services, providing vouchers for Transportation Networking Companies (TNCs), and establishing more parkand-ride facilities as needed. - ▶ Based on analysis and community input, maintain and/or expand Community Connector services that connect the communities of Central Oregon.
+- Based on analysis and community input, expand or provide fixed route and flex route services in larger communities such as Redmond and Bend as needed. - Based on analysis and community input, improve services in smaller communities and rural areas with measures such as expanding CET Community Connector services (frequency, times, and stops), increasing service areas, continuing and potentially expanding demand-response services, providing vouchers for Transportation Networking Companies (TNCs), and establishing more parkand-ride facilities as needed. - Based on analysis and community input, maintain and/or expand Community Connector services that connect the communities of Central Oregon.

-Goal 3 Make CET highly visible throughout the region, with information about services readily available to residents, employees, and visitors
+Goal 3 Make riding easy and comfortable with improved stop amenities and information about how to ride readily available to residents, employees, and visitors

-- ▶ Implement transit stop design guidelines to provide functional and appealing amenities at transit stops appropriate to the amount the stop is used. - Support Transportation Demand Management (TDM) efforts that address ridesharing programs, park-and-ride facility development, and more effective (e.g., personalized) outreach regarding existing transportation options. - Address cultural and language barriers to using transit including consulting with Limited English Proficiency (LEP) populations to improve CET outreach and materials. - Continue to improve ease of access/use of CET services for all customers, including centralized and accessible service information. - Continue to improve marketing and access for visitors/tourists.
+- Implement transit stop design guidelines to provide functional and appealing amenities at transit stops appropriate to the amount the stop is used. - Support Transportation Demand Management (TDM) efforts that address ridesharing programs, park-and-ride facility development, and more effective (e.g., personalized) outreach regarding existing transportation options. - Address cultural and language barriers to using transit including consulting with Limited English Proficiency (LEP) populations to improve CET outreach and materials. - Continue to improve ease of access/use of CET services for all customers, including centralized and accessible service information. - Continue to improve marketing and access for visitors/tourists.

-Goal 4 Enhance transit options to provide a viable alternative to traveling by automobile and increase transit ridership while reducing automobile dependency.
+Goal 4 Enhance transit options to provide a time and cost competitive alternative to traveling by automobile and increase transit ridership while reducing automobile dependency.